quangv/docs/src/doc/sampleapp/samples/facebook.rst

 HTML Explanation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this demo app, we use `Onsen <https://onsen.io/>`_ for the UI of the app.
+We are using `Onsen <https://onsen.io/>`_ for the user interface (UI) of this demo app.

 Startup Page
 ====================

-The following block code represents the UI of the startup page of the project (see the screenshot below).
+The following block code represents the UI of the startup page (see the screenshot below):

 .. code-block:: HTML